Metadrop/ddev-aljibe-assistant/README.md

 ## Aljibe assistant

-Aljibe-assistant is an addon to add an interactive install process for a Drupal project based on Aljibe.
+Aljibe-assistant is an addon to add an interactive setup process for a Drupal project based on Aljibe.

+It allows to select which ALjibe extensions to use (DDEV addons), which version of Drupal to install, provide a base theme, etc.

 Visit **[Aljibe ddev addon](https://github.com/Metadrop/ddev-aljibe)** to know more about Aljibe.